jonathancolasante/time-managment-timer/README.md

 # time-managment-timer
-A time management tool for macOS that uses a timer to break your work sessions into intervals.
+A time management tool for macOS that uses a timer to break work sessions into intervals.